Home Site Map Measurement

 Ideal Plane at Infinity.

-Recalling that Infinity is unknown to Projective Geometry, the ‘Infinity’ referred to here must depend entirely on non-geometric properties, namely, the numerical properties of the Measure System imported into, and grafted on to, the geometric context.
+Recalling that Infinity is unknown to Projective Geometry, the ‘Infinity’ referred to here must depend entirely on non-geometric properties, possibly the numerical properties of the Measure System imported into, and grafted on to, the geometric context.

 Physical bodies ( especially solid ones) are widely supposed to preserve properties of measure just as above: the units engraved on a ruler, for example, are expected to retain their sizes whatever the orientation of that ruler.